MoonLGH/Tcukawi-Api/docs/installation.md

 });
 ```

-You can pass a configuration object to the `client` function to customize the behavior of the API client.
-Examples of configuration options include authentication tokens, default headers, and base URL overrides.
+You can pass a configuration object to the `client` function to customize the behavior of the API client. .

-4. Use the `apiClient` object to call the desired API endpoints using the provided methods.
-Here's an example of making a POST request:

 ```javascript
 apiClient.*.*()